Logo - Life.Understood.

 Emotional Intelligence & Relational Stewardship

-Focus: navigating human dynamics with clarity and care.
+Focus: navigating interpersonal dynamics with clarity and care.

 Many stewardship challenges arise not from systems but from relationships.
 These cases explore emotional literacy, projection, communication, and relational repair.